felipelerena/passotp/README.rst

 Prepare your pass files
 =======================
-You shoud add a line containing "OTP: <secret>" (Warning: the "OTP" is not case sensitive yet #1)
+You shoud add a line containing "OTP: <secret>" (Warning: the "OTP" is not case sensitive yet issue #1)